Is it Recommended that a Pottery Kiln Be Vented?

 Some pottery kilns don’t have ventilation.
 For those cases, you need to vent your kiln manually.
 Venting is an essential part of the firing process.
 However, not venting will lead to a number of problems for you and your pottery.

 There are different ways of venting your kiln that can work well in various scenarios.
-I hope this article has helped give you some information about how and why you should be venting your kiln during firing.
+I hope this article has given you some information about how and why to vent your kiln during firing.